acezen3d/AzStandardShadersDocument/az_standard_alpha_shader.md

 | 9     | SrcAlphaSaturate | Blend factor is (f,f,f,1); where f = min(As,1-Ad). |
 | 10    | OneMinusSrcAlpha | Blend factor is (1-As,1-As,1-As,1-As).             |

-## Note
+## Notes
-The most common alpha blending shader property settings:
+- The most common alpha blending shader property settings:
   - Cutoff: 0
   - Cull: 2
   - BlendSrc: 5
   - BlendDst: 10
   - ZWrite: 0